kboucherXtivia/dxp-ui-developer-documentation/liferay/templates/helpers/prevent-widows.md

-# Prevent Orphans
+# Prevent Widows

-Prevents orphans in HTML content by wrapping the last two words of string in a span that can have `white-space: nowrap;` applied to it.
+Prevents widows in HTML content by wrapping the last two words of string in a span that can have `white-space: nowrap;` applied to it.
 Alternately can be used in conjunction with a trailing icon element, in which case the `nowrap` span will be wrapped around the last word and the passed-in icon element.

 _Note: Default `nowrap` class is Bootstrap's "text-nowrap" class: [https://getbootstrap.com/docs/3.3/css/#type-alignment](https://getbootstrap.com/docs/3.3/css/#type-alignment).
 To override this class, pass the desired class name as a parameter._

 ## Example Usage
-`<@preventOrphans text="Link to my web page" icon='<i class="icon icon-chevron-right"></i>' />`
+`<@preventWidows text="Link to my web page" icon='<i class="icon icon-chevron-right"></i>' />`

 Outputs: `Link to my web <span class="text-nowrap">page <i class="icon icon-chevron-right"></i></span>`